mixtapeo/Facebook-In-C/README.md

 # Text-Based Facebook Simulation

 A C-based project simulating a basic, text-based version of Facebook.
 This project involves implementing imperative programming concepts such as structures, memory allocation, and linked lists to manage users, their profiles, posts, and friendships.
+This project was created as an assignment submission for SYSC2006 (Foundation of Imperative Programming in C).

 ## Table of Contents
 1. [Features](#features)